AgalmicVentures/Werk/README.md

 * `quit`: Quits the application cleanly, running shutdown commands and actions.

 ### Simulation
-Runs with the simulation flag set use a `Simulator` to reply 1 or more data sources (CSV's, PCAP's, etc.) as events.
+Runs with the simulation flag set use a `Simulator` to replay 1 or more data sources (CSV's, PCAP's, etc.) as events.
 This allows for simple testing against multiple sources of historical data.